SuperbWebDeveloper11/archive-assistant/README.md

 - display all incomiing mails along with a filter form:
 ![screenshot](https://github.com/pedrasfloki/archive-assistant/blob/main/screenshot%20for%20archive-assistant/Screenshot%20from%202021-06-06%2009-39-18.png)

-- filter incoming mails my model attributes:
+- filter incoming mails by model attributes:
 ![screenshot](https://github.com/pedrasfloki/archive-assistant/blob/main/screenshot%20for%20archive-assistant/Screenshot%20from%202021-06-06%2009-39-30.png)

 - employees should be logged in to perform crud operations: